Admission deadlines: Fall - January 15

 The general requirements stated in this Bulletin under School of Engineering and Applied Science Regulations, Doctoral Programs.

-After passing the preliminary examination, in consultation with the research advisor, a student prepares for the doctoral qualifying examination (also known as proposal defense).
+After passing the preliminary examination, in consultation with the research advisor (also referred to as the dissertation director), a student prepares for the doctoral qualifying examination (also known as proposal defense).
 The doctoral qualifying examination is the principal means of determining whether a student qualifies as a candidate for the doctoral degree and progress to the next stage of the program.
 For the doctoral qualifying examination, a written proposal of the doctoral dissertation research is presented to a committee which also conducts an oral examination of the student.
-Details on the structure of the proposal and the composition of the committee can be found on the departmental website
+In consultation with the research advisor, and with the approval of the department chair, a student’s doctoral qualifying examination committee is formed.
+The committee must consist of at least three full-time, regular status electrical and computer engineering (ECE) faculty members, including the student’s research advisor.
+This step is completed using a signed form and must take place prior to administering the qualifying examination.

 Once the dissertation has been completed, the student schedules the doctoral final examination (also known as dissertation defense) in consultation with the research advisor.
-The doctoral final examination Form must be filed and approved by the department chair at least three weeks prior to the doctoral final examination date.
+The doctoral final examination form must be filed and approved by the department chair at least three weeks prior to the examination date.
 Approval is granted only when all required materials have been submitted to the department.
 The required materials include a completed form, a copy of the journal article or final acceptance letter, resumes of any outside examination committee members, and electronic and printed copies of the dissertation.
-Details on the structure of the dissertation and the composition of the examination committee can be found on the departmental website

 The doctoral final examination is oral and open to the public.
 The candidate must demonstrate mastery of the special field of study and of the materials and techniques used in the research.
 The committee of examiners may include qualified experts brought to the University specially to participate in the examination.
-The research advisor usually serves as advocate for the candidate.
-The committee will assess the quality and originality of the candidate’s contribution to knowledge as well as the student’s mastery of the scholarship and research techniques of the field.
-Upon decision to pass the student, the committee recommends the candidate for the degree of doctor of philosophy.
+The research advisor usually serves as an advocate for the candidate.
+The committee assesses the quality and originality of the candidate’s contribution to knowledge as well as the student’s mastery of the scholarship and research techniques of the field.
+Upon decision to pass, the committee recommends the candidate for the degree of doctor of philosophy.
 The decision to pass may be provisional based on committee recommendations for changes to the dissertation in terms of additional work, writing, or clarifications.

 • Seminar requirement—Students must present one departmental seminar, excluding the dissertation defense, prior to graduation.

-• Colloquium requirement—Students are required to attend 10 in-person colloquia during their time in the program.
+• Colloquium requirement—Students are required to attend ten in-person colloquia during their time in the program.
+At least two of the required ten must be attended in the first two semesters.
+In order to complete this requirement on time, students are encouraged to attend at least two more per semester.
 Each attended colloquium is verified by a faculty member in attendance.
-Upon the attendance of five colloquia, the student must submit to the department the colloquium attendance form signed by the faculty advisor prior to applying for graduation.
+Upon the attendance of ten colloquia, the student must submit to the department the colloquium attendance form signed by the faculty advisor prior to applying for graduation.

-Students should contact the department for additional information and requirements.
+Students should contact the Department of Electrical and Computer Engineering for additional information and requirements.